KULL-Centre/_2023_Theisen_Molecular_Switching/README.md

 # Source Data
 Contains data for reproduction of most data elements present in main and supplementary figures and tables.

-Example data such as example CEST profiles or raw kinetic traces are not included in the source data files.
+Example data such as example CEST profiles or averaged kinetic traces are not always included in the source data files.
 This data can be obtained from the data files in their respective directories.